-- Employers are required to provide part-time employment for parents of children under four years of age if requested.
+- Employers are required to provide part-time employment for parents of children under 4 years of age if requested.
 By default, this means a working time of four hours per day, but other arrangements are also possible upon the agreement of the employer and the employee.
-For parents with three or more children, the possibility is available until the youngest child turns six years old. - Working parents with children below the age of eight years of age are eligible for flexible working hours and flexibility in place of work which requests can only be refused for a serious reason by the employer.

-Employed parents with children below 16 years of age are eligible to additional days off (for both parents): two days for one child; four days for two children; and seven days for three or more children.
-Since 1 January 2019, parents working in the Central Administration have doubled the amount of these days for leave.
+For parents with 3 or more children, the possibility is available until the youngest child turns 6 years old. - Working parents with children below the age of 8 years of age are eligible for flexible working hours and flexibility in their place of work, which requests can only be refused for a serious reason by the employer. - Employed parents with children below 16 years of age are eligible to additional days off (for both parents): 2 days for 1 child; 4 days for 2 children; and 7 days for 3 or more children.
+Parents working in the Central Administration have double these days for leave.